Don Knotts: Early career

 Before he entered high school, Knotts began performing as a ventriloquist and comedian at various church and school functions.
 After high school, he traveled to New York City to try to make his way as a comedian, but when his career failed to take off, he returned home to attend West Virginia University.
 After his freshman year, he joined the U.S. Army and spent most of his service entertaining troops.
 He toured the western Pacific Islands as a comedian, in a G.I. variety show called Stars and Gripes.
 His ventriloquist act included a dummy named Danny that Knotts grew to hate and eventually threw overboard, according to friend and castmate Al Checco.

 Knotts served in the army from June 21, 1943, to January 6, 1946, in the Army's 6817th Special Services Battalion.
 He was discharged at the rank of Technician Grade 5, equivalent at the time to corporal.
 During his service, he was awarded the World War II Victory Medal, the Philippine Liberation Medal, the Asiatic–Pacific Campaign Medal (with four bronze service stars), the American Campaign Medal, the Army Good Conduct Medal, the Army Marksman Badge (with an M1 Carbine) and the Honorable Service Lapel Pin.

 After being demobilized, Knotts returned to West Virginia University and graduated in 1948.
 He married Kay Metz and moved back to New York, where connections that he had made in the Special Services Branch helped him to break into show business.
 In addition to doing stand-up comedy at clubs, he appeared on radio, eventually playing the wisecracking, know-it-all character "Windy Wales" on a radio Western called Bobby Benson and the B-Bar-B Riders.

 Knotts got his first break on television on the soap opera Search for Tomorrow, where he appeared from 1953 to 1955.
+He had a recurring role on the Howdy Doody show beginning in 1954 as "Tim Tremble".
 He came to fame in 1956 on Steve Allen's variety show as part of Allen's repertory company, most notably in Allen's mock "Man in the Street" interviews, always playing an extremely nervous man.
 He remained with Allen through the 1959–1960 season.

 From October 20, 1955, through September 14, 1957, he appeared with Andy Griffith in the Broadway stage version of No Time for Sergeants, in which he played two roles, listed in the Playbill as a Corporal Manual Dexterity and a Preacher.
 In 1958, he made his movie debut with Griffith in the film version of No Time for Sergeants, in which he reprised his Broadway role, playing a high-strung Air Force test administrator whose routine is disrupted by the hijinks of a provincial new recruit.